Table of Contents

 version=1.0.0

 # Codec priority.
-SAIL uses this property to sort the enumerated codecs by priority
+SAIL uses this property to sort enumerated codecs by priority

-# to speed up search of popular image formats by functions like sail_codec_info_from_path().
+# to speed up searches for popular image formats in functions like sail_codec_info_from_path().

 #

-# HIGHEST = one of the most popular image formats like JPEG
+# HIGHEST = Most popular image formats (e.g., JPEG)

-# HIGH = pretty popular and common image format like SVG
+# HIGH = Popular and common image formats (e.g., SVG)

 #